Permanent Values

-values for humanity.
-These values are like perennial flowers that bloom in
+gives permanent values for humanity.
+These values are like perennial flowers

 The Prophet Mammad received the wahi of the